PrefectHQ/prefect/docs/concepts/infrastructure.md

 # Infrastructure

+!!! note "Workers are reccomended"
+    Infrastructure blocks are part of the agent based deployment model.
+[Work Pools and Workers](/concepts/work-pools/) simplify the specification of each flow's infrastructure and runtime environment.
+If you have existing agents, you can [upgrade from agents to workers](/guides/upgrade-guide-agents-to-workers/) to significantly enhance the experience of deploying flows.

 Users may specify an [infrastructure](/api-ref/prefect/infrastructure/) block when creating a deployment.
 This block will be used to specify infrastructure for flow runs created by the deployment at runtime.

 Infrastructure can only be used with a [deployment](/concepts/deployments/).
 When you run a flow directly by calling the flow yourself, you are responsible for the environment in which the flow executes.